zacharias1219/computer_vision/README.md

 # Computer Vision

 Project 1:
-Using the hand tracking model to adjust the master volume of the computer.
+Using the hand tracking model to adjust the master volume of the computer